-the pool boundary may be hard to distinguish.
+part of forested wetlands (swamps).
+In southern Maine, vernal pools are often associated with red maple swamps; in central and northern Maine they commonly occur in northern white cedar swamps or spruce-fir flats.
+In these settings, the pool boundary may be hard to distinguish.
 It may be a series of small pools linked together (part of the so-called mound-and-pool or hummock-and-hollow microtopography typical of swamps).

-Vernal pools derive their nutrients from leaf litter and other organic matter (detrital-based) unlike sunny open ponds where photosynthesis is the base of the food chain.
-The breakdown of organic matter by fungi and microorganisms releases nutrients to the pool.
+Vernal pools derive their nutrients from leaf litter and other organic matter (detrital-based) unlike sunny open ponds where photosynthesis (primary production) is the base of the food chain.
+The breakdown of organic matter by micro-organisms releases nutrients to the pool.
 Many invertebrates shred the leaves, invertebrates graze on the fungi and microorganisms, and wood frog larvae graze on algae and slime that accumulates on the leaf litter.
 Leaves and organic matter fuel the growth in pools....leaves hop away as frogs, fly away as various aquatic insects, or walk away (slowly! as salamanders).